Adopt a book programmeat the St. St. Cyril and Methodius National Library

-The adopter receives a Certificate for the donation, made especially for the programme and signed by the Director of the National Library.
-The donors’ names are inscribed in the ‘Adopters’ and ‘Adopted books’ sections on the web and are publicly announced in the current year on appropriate solemn occasions like the Day of the Bulgarian Enlighteners (1 November), the National Library Holiday (10 December) and others.
+The adopter is awarded a donation certificate specifically made for the programme and signed by the Director of the National Library.
+The donors’ names are inscribed in the “Adopters” and “Adopt a Book” sectionsand areannounced officially on solemn occasions such asthe Day of the Enlighteners (November 1st), the National Library Holiday (December 10th), etc.

 How to adopt a book?

-The donation money could be paid directly at the Cash-desk of the Library (Floor 1, Room 60)or deposited on the bank account: BULSTAT 000672293, IBAN BG20UNCR76303100112993 BIC code UNCRBGSF.
-During the period until September 2012 the donations may be paid also through the Choose to Help Donation Campaign of Raiffeisenbank (see The Programme’s partners).
-The donor signs a Contract with the Library, in which the amount of money and its purpose are strictly indicated.
+The donation money could be paid directly at the Cash-desk of the Library (first floor, room № 60)or deposited into the Library’s bank account: BULSTAT 000672293, IBAN BG20UNCR76303100112993 BIC code UNCRBGSF.
+The donor shall sign a Contract with the Library, in which the exact amount and the purpose for which it will be spentshall bestrictly specified.

-For more information: Dr. Elissaveta Moussakova, archivist in the Manuscripts and Old Printed Books Department, chief-coordinator of the programme, tel.
-02 9183 165, e-mail: email@example.com, firstname.lastname@example.org.
+For more information contact: Nona Petkova, archivist in the Department of Manuscripts and Old Printed Books,coordinator of the programme, tel.
+02 9183 164, e-mail: email@example.com, firstname.lastname@example.org.